cscosu/bootcamp-resources/welcome/welcome-NOTES.md

 ## CTF Background

 ### Capture the Flag
-- "flags" -> short snippets of identifiable text (e.g. BuckeyeCTF{theflagincludesthestuffbeforethebraces} or BuckeyeCTF{l33tsp34k})
+- "flags" -> short snippets of identifiable text (e.g. osuctf{theflagincludesthestuffbeforethebraces} or osuctf{l33tsp34k})
 - not so much "find this text hidden somewhere on a computer", but rather "complete this technical challenge, the flag will be apparent at the end" (e.g. "this ciphertext is weakly encoded, decode it to get the plaintext flag")

 ### Why CTF?